Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 ![Overview of My Research Interest](/images/research_interests.png)

-Personal Information
+Miscellaneous
 ------
 Here are some interesting facts about me:
 - I have the fortune to be Newton's 18th generation of students.
-The acadamic family tree is [here](/files/academic_family_tree.md).
+The acadamic family tree is [here](/images/AcademicFamilyTree.png).
-- I am an extreme sports enthusiast.
-You can call me 'Tri-diver'(skydiver, freediver, scuba diver), as this represents my achievements in scuba diving, free diving, and skydiving.
+- I am an extreme sports lover and adrenaline junkie.
+You can call me 'Tri-diver Andy'([skydiver](/images/USPA-A.jpeg), [freediver](/images/AIDA-2star.png), [scuba diver](/images/AOW.jpg)), as this represents my achievements in scuba diving, free diving, and skydiving.
 - I like writing poems(in English/Chinese).
-For example, [here](/images/poem.png) is one of my poems about my life and love(yet-to-be-discovered).
+For example, [here](/images/poem.png) is one of my poems about life and love(yet-to-be-discovered).